Application Guidelines — Aid to Publishers — Digital Periodical

 - websites, blogs and social media platforms;

-- professional association periodicals;
+- professional association digital periodicals;

-- periodicals with editorial content that is made up of more than 50% of the following, singly or in combination: listings, catalogues, magalogues, directories, guides, financial reports, schedules, calendars, timetables, comic books, cartoons, puzzles, games and horoscopes; and
+- digital periodicals with editorial content that is made up of more than 50% of the following, singly or in combination: listings, catalogues, magalogues, directories, guides, financial reports, schedules, calendars, timetables, comic books, cartoons, puzzles, games and horoscopes;

 - any other similarly offensive material.